-To learn more and to apply the first step is to attend a homeowner orientation.
+To learn more and to apply the first step is to complete an application.

-If no dates are available please contact Mirella Reyes for more information: firstname.lastname@example.org
+If you have questions please contact Mirella Reyes for more information: email@example.com

 Orientations are the best way for you to begin the process of Habitat homeownership.
 However, if you are unable to attend, please download and complete this application and return it to:

 - Mirella Reyes, Milwaukee Habitat for Humanity, 3726 N. Booth St., Milwaukee, WI 53212